-Peking University to organize exhibition to showcase Pakistani history, culture, literature
+Peking University to organize exhibition to showcase Pakistani history, culture

 Ms Zhang said around three per cent of the rolled out students join Urdu-related professions especially teaching while some opt for the foreign ministry or publishing houses.

-About the number of current students, she said at present 10 students are studying Urdu in the department and they will complete their term in 2019, adding as many as 25 students have completed their three-year degree in the Urdu department since 2010.
+About the number of current students, she said at present 10 students are studying Urdu in the department under a four-year graduate programme and they will complete their term in 2021, adding as many as 25 students have completed their three-year degree in the Urdu department since 2010.

 Along with Ms Zhang, two more teachers are the faculty members of the Urdu department of the university while a Pakistani teacher is associated with the teaching to students of short-courses.